maks-akymenko/frontender-blog/content/blog/dragging-and-dropping-in-react/index.md

     </SortableGifsContainer>
 ---
 💡It’s important to note that you need to pass the index prop to your sortable element so the library can differentiate items.
 It's similar to [adding keys to the lists in React](https://reactjs.org/docs/lists-and-keys.html)

+💡Drag-n-drop issue in Firefox.
+To prevent buggy behaviour in Firefox browser, you need to add a `onSortStart` function to your SortableContainer and prevent the default event.
+There is an (issue)[https://github.com/clauderic/react-sortable-hoc/issues/253].

 ---
 We add `axis` because our items are positioned horizontally and we want to drag them horizontally, while default is vertical dragging.
 In other words, we’re limiting dragging along the horizontal x-axis.
 As you can see we also add an `onSortEnd` function, which triggers every time we drag or sort our items around.
 There are, of course, a lot more events but you can find more info in [](https://github.com/clauderic/react-sortable-hoc)[documentation](https://github.com/clauderic/react-sortable-hoc) which already does an excellent job of covering them.